-The current FHOG applies to new residential dwellings only.
-It does not apply to established homes, vacant land, business premises, holiday houses or minor renovations to an existing home.
+The FHOG is available for new residential dwellings only and does not apply to established homes (with a contract dated on or after 3 October 2015), vacant land, business premises, holiday houses or minor renovations to an existing home.

 First home owners entering into a contract to buy an established home on or after 3 October 2015 will not be eligible for the FHOG.
 However, they may still be eligible for the first home owner rate of duty.

 A first home owner who purchases a home that has undergone substantial renovations may be eligible.

 Apply for the FHOG and/or FHOR of duty after a contract to purchase or build a home has been signed and dated by all parties to the contract and appropriately witnessed or, if the application is made as an owner builder, when the foundations have been laid.

 Lodge the application through an Approved Agent or with RevenueWA within 12 months of completion of the eligible transaction.
 Most financial institutions are Approved Agents.

 See the Lodgement Guide for information about applying for the grant.

 How to applyShow more

 Use the FHOG Application Portal to lodge your application online.